Skip to Main Content Skip to Footer

 First I applied for a degree in film-making, didn’t pass the entry exams.

-After that failure I applied for the same IT degree that I failed before.
-I remember feeling very proud of myself that I managed to pass the entry exams, but after a deep look within myself, I realized that might not be the best path for me.
+After that I applied for the same IT degree that I failed before.
+And I actually passed the entry exams!
+I remember feeling very proud of myself because of that.

 Looking for a job

-Before the semester started I looked around for a possible job.
+Before the semester started I was looking around for a possible job.
 I think I wrote to ~6 companies and only one responded.
+And they responded positively!

 The hiring process was completely smooth ordinary so I won’t go into any details here.